Religion - Religious Beliefs

 People prescribe to a

-certain way of life, not a way of life that they created, but a
+, not a way of life that they created, but a

 way of life that was created by